The Board recognises the need for a robust system of internal controls and risk management.

 Mitigation

 The Group maintains a detailed forecast and demand planning process to maximise product availability while optimising its inventory levels.
 The team has strong, long-term relationships with major suppliers, supported by regular reviews to ensure continuity of supply at competitive prices and early visibility of any issues.
-Depending on circumstances, the business will invest working capital in additional inventory for fast-moving product lines to ensure availability of supply.
+Where possible, the sales team negotiates higher rates with retail customers to offset increased costs.

 Potential Impact